 You don’t have to be a rocket scientist to know that diet pills don’t work.
 If they did, we’d all look like Carmen Electra and spend our nights partying away with the Zantrex dancers.
+(Not to be confused with the Valtrex dancers – that kind of party is a straight shot to the Jerry Springer Show.)
 And yet they sell.
 So who’s buying?
-Women apparently.
+We are, apparently.

 But is it?